 What should I do if I’m a female athlete?

-- Give your body enough energy to fuel performance.
+- Give your body enough energy to fuel your performance.
 During sports seasons, make sure you eat a healthy diet with enough calories to make up for all of your training.
-Try not to lose weight if you are already at a normal weight.
-Check with your healthcare provider and discuss a healthy weight for you.
-Make sure you eat a proper balance of fats, protein, and carbohydrates.
-Make sure you get 1300 mg of calcium and at least 400 international units of vitamin D every day (through eating a healthy diet and taking vitamins) to keep your bones strong.
-Over-the-counter multi-vitamin tablets contain 400 international units (IU) of vitamin D.
+Ask your health care provider: What is a healthy weight for you?
+Try not to lose weight if you are already at a healthy weight.
+Eat a balance of fats, protein, and carbohydrates.
+Make sure you get 1300 mg of calcium and at least 600 international units of vitamin D every day (through eating a healthy diet and taking vitamins) to keep your bones strong.
+Over-the-counter multi-vitamin tablets contain different amounts of vitamin D.

 - Keep a menstrual calendar.
+Use a calendar or phone app to keep track of when your periods start and how long they last.
 If you’re skipping periods, see your health care provider.
-It may be a sign that your body is under too much stress, or that you’re not taking in enough nutrients.
+It may be a sign that your body is under too much stress, or that you’re not taking in enough nutrients (calories).

 - Don’t ignore injuries.
 If you develop the same pain in your leg or foot every time you run, the same pain in your back whenever you do gymnastics, or the same pain in any part of your body whenever you do the same activity, you may have a stress fracture.
 Be sure to get it checked out.